undervane/intro-to-git/README.md

 git status
 ```

-For now we have a local repository, which will allow us to completely use one of the most useful features of git: **version control**, but let's now see how we can actually "sync" our project with GitHub
+For now we have a local repository, which will allow us to completely use one of the most useful features of git: **version control**, but let's now see how we can actually "sync" our local project with GitHub

 ### Linking to a remote repository

-In progress...
+> First login to your account in GitHub, or create one from [here](https://github.com/join) if you don't have one.

+Let's now create a blank repository which will be "synced" with our previously created local repository.

 ## Using other's projects